-• Rapidly develop and commercialize ITIL-168 in advanced melanoma.
-We intend to file an IND and initiate a Phase 2 trial of ITIL-168 in patients with relapsed or refractory advanced melanoma in .
-Based on our discussions with the FDA and the compelling c clinical results generated through the compassionate use program, we are desig ning our Phase 2 trial to support a BLA submission in .
-We believe that our optimized and scalable manufacturing process for TIL therapies, coupled with our team's prior experience and success with developing and obtaining regulatory approval for multiple con nplex autologous cell therapies, will enable us to accelerate the development, manufacture and regulatory approval of ITIL-168.
+• Develop and commercialize ITIL-168 in advanced melanoma.
+We intend to file an IND and initiate a Phase 2 trial of ITIL-168 in patients with relapsed or refractory advanced melanoma in the second half of 2021.
+Based on our discussions with the FDA and the clinical results generated through a compassionate use program with a TIL product that was manufactured using a prior version of the ITIL-168 manufacturing process, we are designing our Phase 2 trial to support a BLA submission in 2023.
+We believe that our optimized and scalable manufacturing process for TIL therapies, coupled with our team's prior experience and success with developing and obtaining regulatory approval for multiple complex autologous cell therapies, will enable us to efficiently advance the development, manufacture and regulatory approval of ITIL-168.